ShaoniWang/AnalyticsforApacheSpark/migrating_2.0_to2.1.2.md

 When you upgrade from using Spark 2.0 to Spark 2.1.2, you might need to modify the code in your applications.
 Refer to the following [documentation](./ts_spark_212_updates.html#what-you-need-to-consider-when-upgrading-to-spark-2-1-2) to learn about what to consider when upgrading your applications to run in Spark 2.1.2.

-Follow the instructions in the following sections to start using Spartk 2.1.2.
+Follow the instructions in the following sections to start using Spark 2.1.2.

 ## Using Spark through IBM Watson Studio